Clinicians

-West Green Surgery consists of 6 Full-Time Equivalent GP’s (doctors), 5 Part-Time GP (doctors), 1.5 FTE Practice Nurses, 2 PAs, 1 pharmacist, 2.5 FTE HCA's, a Practice Manager and 7 Administrative staffs.
+West Green Surgery consists of 5 Full-Time Equivalent GP’s (doctors), 8 Part-Time GP (doctors), 1 FTE Practice Nurses, 5 Physician Associates (PAs), 3 pharmacists, 3 FTE HCA's, a Practice Manager and 7 Administrative staffs.
 Together we provide a full range of general practice services and run a number of specialist clinics.

 West Green surgery is part of the Haringey & Enfield RCGP Vocational Training Scheme and the RCGP London Deneary Scheme helping to train the next generation of GPs.
 We also support and train our Physician associates offering 1 to 1 supervision and also weekly tutorials